Skip to main content

 Across six Monitoring Hubs, 250 den boxes will improve habitat, providing pine martens with a safe place to rest, overwinter, give birth and raise their young.
 These den boxes will be carefully monitored using trail cameras to provide information on breeding success and population establishment.

-An important part of Martens on the Move is setting up a National Pine Marten Monitoring Programme where participants will monitor den boxes and bait stations using trail cameras and thermal imagers.
-Data will be shared with VWT through a GIS-based data recording system.
-The information collected will allow conservation managers to have a Britain-wide understanding of the species’ recovery.
+An important part of Martens on the Move has been to set up a National Pine Marten Monitoring Programme where participants monitor den boxes and bait stations using trail cameras and thermal imagers.
+Data is shared with VWT through a GIS-based data recording system and the information collected will allow conservation managers to have a Britain-wide understanding of the species’ recovery.
 This will help to prioritise conservation activities and resources where and how they will be most effective to support the recovery of pine martens across the three nations.
+Find out more here.

-Pine Marten Havens — launching in summer 2025
+Pine Marten Havens — launched in summer 2025

-Martens on the Move is working with four national partners to develop Pine Marten Havens in Scotland, England and Wales.
-These will be places where people can visit woodlands and learn about these incredible animals.
-At the Haven sites, there will be a range of resources for all ages and abilities, including nature trails, digital walking trails, and a new wildlife hide.
-At each Pine Marten Haven, we will work with our partners to demonstrate how their woodlands can be improved for pine martens and woodland wildlife.
+Martens on the Move worked with four national partners to develop Pine Marten Havens in Scotland, England and Wales.
+These are places where people can visit woodlands and learn about these incredible animals.
+There is a range of resources for all ages and abilities at the Haven sites, including nature trails, digital walking trails, and a new wildlife hide.
+We are also working with our partners to demonstrate how their woodlands can be improved for pine martens and woodland wildlife.

 Visit www.pinemartens.uk for more information.